+I first encountered candied bacon while working in pastry kitchen, and the combination of salty, smoky and sweet was alluring.
 Center-cut bacon is a bit leaner than other types of bacon, but any kind of smoked bacon will work in this recipe.
-Blanching the bacon in simple syrup enhances its texture, while threading the bacon onto wood skewers prevents it from curling as it cooks in the oven (and creates a sort of Candied Bacon “lollipop”).
+Blanching the bacon in simple syrup enhances its texture, while threading the bacon onto wood skewers creates a sort of Candied Bacon “lollipop”.
 Depending on the size of your broiler pan, you may need to bake the bacon in two batches.
-It’s great in our Dark Chocolate Chip Cookies with Candied Bacon, and leftover bacon will keep up to two weeks in an airtight container.
-It’s also tasty crumbled over vanilla bean, butter pecan, or maple ice cream, and makes a great savory-sweet nibble with cocktails (especially bourbon-based sippers).
+You can also jerry-rig a good setup by placing a cooling rack in a rimmed baking sheet.
+This bacon is great in our Chocolate Chip Cookies with Candied Bacon, and leftover bacon will keep up to two weeks in an airtight container.
+This bacon candy also is tasty crumbled over vanilla bean, butter pecan or maple ice cream, and makes a great savory-sweet nibble with cocktails (especially bourbon-based sippers).

 Combine granulated sugar and water in a medium saucepan; bring to a boil.
 Add bacon and cook 5 minutes or until bacon appears cooked around edges.
 Drain bacon on paper towels until cool enough to handle.

 Thread each strip of bacon onto a wooden skewer.
 Combine brown sugar, mustard, and pepper in a shallow dish.
 Dredge bacon in brown sugar mixture, shaking off excess.
 Place bacon on the rack of a broiler pan coated with cooking spray.
 Bake at 375 F for 15 minutes or until crisp, turning bacon halfway through cooking time.
+(Cooking time will depend on the thickness of your bacon.)
 Cool completely.